 Do I truly know Jesus Christ or do I know about Him?
 Do I crave an ongoing, deeper fellowship with Him or am I satisfied with my current level of familiarity?
-Is my soul restless with the constant pursuit of more intimate knowledge of Him and the applicable practice in my life or am I content with mere acquaintance with Him?
-Oh, we:
+Is my soul restlessly pursuing more intimate knowledge of Him?
+Do I apply what I learn in my life or am I content with mere acquaintance with Him?
+Oh, we may:

-- Know the verses describing His identity and explaining His supremacy, but do we know Him, the Person?
+- Know the verses describing Him and explaining His supremacy.
+But do we know Him, the Person?

 The questions are as jarring as they are real.
-As with any relationship, abandoning the superficiality of acquaintance and diving into deeper intimacy requires a prioritized longing that competes with no one and nothing else.
+As with any relationship, abandoning superficial acquaintance and diving into deeper intimacy requires a prioritized longing.
+A longing so intense that it competes with no one and nothing else.
 If there was any doubt regarding Jesus’ desire for personal intimacy, His candid response to the superficiality of familiarity should remove it.
 “These people draw near to Me with their mouth, and honor Me with their lips, but their heart is far from Me” (Matthew 15:8).
 “I will declare to them, ‘I never knew you; depart from Me’” (Matthew 7:23).

 So, how do we avoid such shallowness while increasing our knowledge and deepening our intimacy with Jesus?
 Paul brilliantly and concisely outlined the steps, intensity, and commitment involved in that journey.
 Each progressive step moves us from the infancy of a new relationship with Jesus to the self-denial of complete surrender to His will.